pic

 Introduction

-Due to the memory-allocation overhead involved, the creation of vectors can rapidly become a performance bottleneck.
-The issue has far-reaching implications, as vector creation not only occurs when we explicitly define a variable holding a new vector.
-It also happens internally in various scenarios, such as when referencing a slice like x[1:2] or computing intermediate results on the fly like x .* y in the operation sum(x .* y).
+The creation of vectors can rapidly become a performance bottleneck, due to the memory-allocation overhead it triggers.
+The issue has far-reaching implications, as vector creation doesn't just occur when we explicitly define a variable holding a new vector.
+It also happens internally in various scenarios, such as when referencing a slice like x[1:2] or computing intermediate results on the fly like x .* y in sum(x .* y).

 This section introduces a way to address this limitation, while still preserving the use of vectors for collections.
 The solution leverages the so-called static vectors, provided by the StaticArrays package.
 Unlike built-in vectors, which are allocated on the heap, static vectors are stack-allocated.

-Internally, static vectors are build on top of tuples.
+Under the hood, static vectors are built on top of tuples.
 This feature determines that static vectors are only suitable for collections comprising a few elements.
 As a rule of thumb, consider using static vectors for collections with up to 75 elements.
 Exceeding this threshold can lead to increased overhead during creation and access, potentially offsetting any performance benefits or even resulting in a fatal error. [note] The recommended number of elements I provide is actually lower than the documentation's suggested (100 elements).
-The reason for this discrepancy is that as you approach the upper limit, the performance benefits of static vectors compared to regular vectors decrease significantly.
+The reason for this discrepancy is that, as you approach the upper limit, the performance benefits of static vectors compared to regular vectors decrease significantly.
 As a result, the time spent benchmarking with collections of 100 elements will likely offset any potential advantage.

 Warning!